flyingcircusio/fc-nixos/doc/src/fc_collect_garbage_userscan.md

 ## How does fc-userscan work?

-To avoid that, [fc-userscan](https://github.com/flyingcircusio/userscan) searches files for references to Nix store paths in home directories and ensures that these packages are not garbage collected by creating *garbage collector roots* for the files that reference these packages.
-Nix store paths are then only cleaned up when the referring files had been deleted from all home directories and a later *fc-userscan* run has removed the garbage collector roots for them.
+To avoid that, [fc-userscan](https://github.com/flyingcircusio/userscan) searches files for references to Nix store paths in service user home directories and ensures that these packages are not garbage collected by creating *garbage collector roots* for the files that reference these packages.
+Nix store paths are then only cleaned up when the referring files had been deleted from all service user home directories and a later *fc-userscan* run has removed the garbage collector roots for them.

 Also see {command}`man fc-userscan` for more information about the tool.

 ## When and how does garbage collection happen?

-Our daily platform task *fc-collect-garbage.timer* runs *fc-userscan* first , which searches all home directories of human and service users to protect them in the following garbage collection step.
+Our daily platform task *fc-collect-garbage.timer* runs *fc-userscan* first, which searches all home directories of service users to protect them in the following garbage collection step.
 Garbage collection is run with limited disk IO speed to not affect running applications.
-Store paths that are not used anymore may are not deleted immediately when they are referenced by a system generation that was in use in the last three days.
+Store paths that are not used anymore are not deleted immediately when they are referenced by a system generation that was in use in the last three days.

 You can also run {command}`sudo fc-collect-garbage` (available for *service*